From where to eat durian, dim sum and frog porridge in Geylang, to Instagram spots and an adventure trail; this guide will fill you in.

-Singapore has its fair share of great wet markets, and if you live in the East, the one in Geylang Serai Wet Market is well worth a gander.
+Singapore has its fair share of wet markets, and if you live in the East, Geylang Serai Wet Market is well worth a gander.
 Geylang Serai gets its name from the location, which was formerly a lemongrass (serai) field.
-Situated in the Malay Heritage District near Paya Lebar MRT, the Geylang Serai market is best known amongst locals as a one-stop shop for wet and dry sundries, clothes, traditional medicine, and of course, the annual Geylang Bazaar.
+Situated in the Malay Heritage District near Paya Lebar MRT, the market is best known amongst locals as a one-stop-shop for wet and dry sundries, clothes, traditional medicine and, of course, the annual Geylang Bazaar.

 Geylang Serai Market, 1 Geylang Serai, Singapore 402001

-Sure, Geylang’s a great place for all things cultural, but there’s also some space for retail therapy here.
-Refash at City Plaza is a thrift store where you can browse through second-hand clothes, shoes and bags.
-Everything is priced between $5-$15, and if you have unused stuff to off-load as well, bring them along!
+Sure, Geylang’s a great place for all things cultural, but there’s also space for retail therapy.
+Refash is a thrift store where you can browse through secondhand clothes, shoes and bags.
+Everything is priced between $5-$15, and if you have unused stuff to offload, bring them along!